 Research Opportunities

-GIM fellows are fully integrated with other trainees in the Primary Care Physician Scientist Fellowship Training Program (PCRTP) at the University of Pennsylvania, providing a cohort of trainees interested in primary care research that leads to a stimulating and rich learning environment.
-Fellows receive formal training in one of two graduate level programs that each provides core skills in research methods and biostatistics with an emphasis in health policy research (MSHP) or clinical epidemiology (MSCE), respectively.
-Fellows are also assigned one or more research mentors to help them successfully carry through at least two research projects from conception to publication.
-Fellows have the opportunity to work with a range of mentors and research programs at the University of Pennsylvania.
+GIM fellows can receive training in one of two graduate level programs that provide core skills in research methods and biostatistics with an emphasis on health policy research (MSHP) or clinical epidemiology (MSCE).
+Fellows are assigned one or more research mentors to help them successfully carry through at least two research projects from conceptual to publication.
+Fellows have the opportunity to work with a range of mentors across Departments and Centers at Penn including in the Division of GIM, the Leonard Davis Institute of Health Economics (LDI), the Department of Medical Ethics and Health Policy, the Nudge Unit, Wharton School of Business, and the Abramson Cancer Center.

 Clinical Responsibilities